Getting your paperwork together is pretty easy.

 Important MessageYour Notice of Intended Marriage must be completed, signed (by at least one of the parties), then witnessed (by an Authorised Person) and emailed back to Simple Ceremonies at LEAST 1 (one) calendar month prior to your ceremony date.

 A) Complete a Notice of Intended Marriage and lodge it with your Celebrant - at least 1 calendar month prior to your ceremony. * All Notices must be completed online to avoid a $50 admin fee each - hand written or not completed online) see link below.

 The online form will guide you, to ensure all your details are correct.

-C) If you have previously been married you will also need to provide original divorce papers or if applicable, a death certificate.
+C) If you have previously been married you will also need to provide original divorce order or if applicable, a death certificate.

 D) If either of the parties getting married do not speak/ understand English they will need an Interpreter.
 The interpreter is required to complete a Statutory Declaration to be signed by the Marriage Celebrant on the day.